Pomponio Algerio: Biography

-After refusing to conform to Church doctrine, he was sentenced to prison and asked to reconsider his Lutheran beliefs.
+After refusing to conform to Church doctrine, he was sentenced to prison and commanded to reconsider his Lutheran beliefs.
 After a year behind bars, he still refused to reconsider.
 Because Venetian authorities would not consent to an execution, Pope Paul IV sent officials to extradite Pomponio to Rome.
 In Rome, on 21 August 1555, a monk from the brotherhood of St John the Beheaded visited Pomponio in his cell urging him to repent.
 If he repented, he would be strangled before burning.
 The 24-year-old student refused.

 One year later, on 19 August 1556, he was executed by civil authorities in the Piazza Navona, Rome.
 Maintaining his composure while he was boiled in oil, he stayed alive for 15 minutes before dying.

 Awards and honours

 On 28 February 2008, the University of Padua organized the first conference in memory of the execution of Pomponio Algerio, and affixed a commemorative plaque in the atrium of its "Cortile Nuovo" ("New Courtyard") in memory of the sacrifice made by its student in the name of religious freedom.